w314/notes/javaNotes/javaQA.md

 A `FOREIGN KEY` is a field or collection of fields in a table that refers to the `PRIMARY KEY` of the other table.

-- It is responsible for managing the relationship between the tables.
+- responsible for managing the relationship between the tables.
-- The table which contains the foreign key is called the `Child Table`, and the table whose primary key is being referred by the foreign key is called the `Parent Table`.
+- forms the bases of referential integrity

 ```sql
 CREATE TABLE Branch(